-This summer — 2021 — Dr. Bender‘s faculty-led study abroad program in Spain, “Spain Today: Madrid-Pamplona-Barcelona”, will ATTEMPT to run for its second year, after having unfortunately been cancelled in 2020 due to Covid-19.
-This summer study abroad tour allows students to spend nearly 5 weeks (May 30-June 30, 2021) in Spain earning 6 total Spanish credits at the 500-level and above: 3 credits for Span 569, and also 3 credits for either a 500- or 700-level elective.
+Dr. Bender‘s faculty-led study abroad program in Spain, “Spain Today: Madrid-Pamplona-Barcelona”, allows students to spend nearly 5 weeks in Spain earning 6 total Spanish credits at the 500-level and above: 3 for Span 569, and 3 for either a 500- or 700-level elective.
 All courses count towards the Spanish major or minor.
-The prerequisite is Spanish 550 by Spring 2021 (or permission from Dr. Bender), and preference will be given to Spanish majors and juniors or seniors.
-This annual May-June program will be offered every summer, providing a great opportunity for double-majors to study abroad and complete their degrees on time and/or help minors convert to a Spanish major, without extending their time to graduation.
-The 700-level course allows students gain a unique “field”-research experience abroad and free up busy senior year schedules — you can read about some of the great research projects completed by Spanish majors enrolled in Spanish 772 for the 2019 program here, or view on student’s video diary project here.
+The prerequisite is Spanish 550 by the Spring semester prior to departure (or permission from Dr. Bender).
+Space is limited, and preference will be given to Spanish majors and juniors or seniors.
+This annual May-June program provides an opportunity for double-majors and dual-degree students to study abroad and complete their degrees on time; it can also help minors convert to a Spanish major, without extending their time to graduation.
+The 700-level course contains a unique “field”-research experience abroad and frees up busy senior year schedules — read about the research projects completed by Spanish majors enrolled in Spanish 772 during the 2019 program here, or view one student’s video diary project here.

-The application deadline is typically February 15, 2021.
+The application deadline is typically February 15.
 Below are details regarding the itinerary and classes.
-For more information, contact Dr. Bender (rmbender) to set up a meeting — her office is 107 Eisenhower Hall.
+For more information, contact Dr. Bender (rmbender) to set up a Zoom or office meeting.
 Make sure to follow @KStateSpanish on Twitter, Instagram, and Facebook for events and updates.
 You can also get a day-by-day re-cap of the 2019 program on both Instagram (and Twitter) by searching #KSUSummerSpain2019.

-Students will depart the US on Saturday, May 30 and arrive in Madrid on Sunday morning May 31.
+Students will depart the US on [date] and arrive in Madrid on [date-following day].
 The group will spend this first week in Madrid, with a day-trip to the historic city of Segovia with its famous Alcázar and Roman Aqueduct.
 The time in Madrid will include visits to the Palacio Nacional, El Parque de Buen Retiro, The Prado and Reina Sofia Museums, and el casco antiguo.
-This year, as part of students’ Span 565 of 772 coursework, there will be a free day in which students will plan — individually or as a small group — their own cultural excursion to be approved by Dr. Bender, such as a day trip to Toledo or El Escorial.
+As part of students’ Span 565 of 772 coursework, there will be a free day in which students plan their own cultural excursion (to be approved by Dr. Bender), such as a trip to Toledo or El Escorial.

-Early Saturday morning, May 29, the group will depart for Pamplona, where the program will be based for three weeks.
-Arriving in Pamplona on Saturday afternoon, students will meet their host families and get comfortable in their new summer homes.
+Early Saturday morning, [date], the group will depart for Pamplona, where the program will be based for three weeks.
+In Pamplona, students will meet their host families and get comfortable in their new summer homes.
 Sunday will allow time to become familiar with Pamplona and the Universidad de Navarra, where students will take their classes (one with the University; one with Dr. Bender).
 Pamplona is a small city of about 200,000 people, most famous for the annual Fiestas de San Fermin, or the Running of the Bulls, held every July.
 It is located in Navarra, in northern Spain, inland from the coast and surrounded by mountains, giving it a moderate climate with cooler, comfortable summers.

-While at the Universidad de Navarra, students will attend an advanced Spanish Conversation and Culture class every day from about 9:00am -1:00pm, with a few coffee and library breaks.
-At 1:30 they will eat lunch in the University cafeteria before going back to their host families in the afternoon between 2-3pm, or to an afternoon excursion within Pamplona or the surrounding area.
-Afternoon activities will vary, but include meetings for the K-State course with Dr. Bender (Span 565 or 772), walking tours of Pamplona, a visit to the Pamplona Cathedral, a Kayaking trip, and of course… weekly Juevintxo.
-There is also an afternoon/evening excursion to nearby Olite, where the impressive Royal Palace dates to the 13th-century.
-Weekend trips include two trips to Basque Country (Pais Vasco) – to the city of Bilbao, with its famed Guggeneheim Museum, and to the picturesque, seaside resort town of San Sebastián (Donostia).
+At the Universidad de Navarra, students will attend an advanced Spanish Conversation & Culture class every day from about 9:00am -1:00pm, with a few coffee and library breaks.
+At 1:30 they will eat lunch in the University cafeteria before going back to their host families in the afternoon between 2-5pm, or to an afternoon excursion within Pamplona or the surrounding area.
+Afternoon activities vary, but include meetings for the K-State course with Dr. Bender (Span 565 or 772), walking tours of Pamplona, a visit to the Pamplona Cathedral, a Kayaking trip, and of course… weekly Juevintxo.
+There is also an afternoon excursion to nearby Olite, where the impressive Royal Palace dates to the 13th-century.
+Weekend trips include the Basque Country (Pais Vasco) – to the city of Bilbao, with its famed Guggeneheim Museum, and to the picturesque, seaside resort town of San Sebastián (Donostia).

-After the three weeks in Pamplona, the group will depart by train to Barcelona for a final 4 days in this modern Mediterranean city.
-Group activities will include a visit to Gaudi’s famous Sagrada Familia and the Santa María del Mar Cathedral.
-Like in Madrid, there is also a “free” day during which students will plan their own cultural excursion as part of Span 565 or 772 requirements – perhaps a trip to Girona (another Game of Thrones film location) Montserrat Monastery, the Dali Museum in Figueres, or the Costa Brava.
+After three weeks in Pamplona, the group will depart by train to Barcelona for a final 4 days in this modern Mediterranean city.
+Group activities will include a visit to Gaudi’s Sagrada Familia and the Santa María del Mar Cathedral.
+Like in Madrid, there is a “free” day during which students will plan their own cultural excursion as part of Span 565 or 772 requirements – perhaps a trip to Girona (another #GOT film location), Montserrat Monastery, the Dali Museum in Figueres, or the Costa Brava.
 There will also be time to relax and enjoy a day strolling the Gothic Quarter and Las Ramblas, or simply lying on the beach to celebrate the end of a successful study trip.
-The program will end, and students will depart Barcelona on Thursday, June 24.
+The program will end, and students will depart Barcelona on Thursday [departure date].

-Universidad de Navarra: Students will take a placement test prior to the first day of classes to determine the level of their Spanish Culture and Conversation, a class they will take with a mix of their K-State peers, students from other American universities, and international students from throughout Europe and Asia.
+Universidad de Navarra: Students will take an online placement test prior to departure to determine the level of their Spanish Culture & Conversation course at the Universidad de Navarra.
+They will enroll with a mix of their K-State peers, students from other US universities, and international students from throughout Europe and Asia.
 Upon successful completion of the course, students will earn 3 transfer credits (Spanish 569).